DaveBackus/Data_Bootcamp_Book/intro.md

 He's alluding here to the vast community of users who are developing tools that allow Python to do all kinds of things.
 Python's data tools are an example:  they're not part of the core langauage, they're add-ons developed by users.
 He adds:  "Python people are pretty cool," so there's that, too.

 ## Work habits

 There are no shortcuts in learning how to code.
-You simply need to spend hours -- and hours -- doing it.
+You simply need to spend hours doing it.
 Progress will seem slow at first, but if you stick with it things will start to look familiar, and even make sense.
 You may even start to think of projects as fun, and revel in your new-found power over data.

 As you work your way up the learning curve, keep this advice in mind: